jwaiswa7/help_search/README.md

 # README

+## Starting the app
+development:
+Run the command ./bin/dev

+Run the command rspec for tests

 ## Models
 - User
 - Article
 - Search

+### User model
+Users will be created and registered in a user's model.
+Attributes of the user's model include:
+- Full name
+- Email
+Once a user is registered, then they can access their search page.
+This will be a simple page with access by entering the user's email, not authentication required, as long as we have a registered user with that email, then the user is redirected to their search page.

+### Article model

+Articles will have information about an article.
+Attributes for the articles include:
+- Title
+- Body
+- Key words.
+Users will search for articles based, once an article is create, then it's searched for key words ad they are kept as an array in the keywords column

+### Searches model

+The search model will contain records of searched information

+Because of the frequency of the searches being read and written from the database, there's is a need for the search model to have a searches and searches_replica database.

+The primary search database will be used to write the search data while the replica database will be used for reading search analytics and presenting real-time information to the user.

+Attributes for the search model include:
+- Question
+- Articles found, array containing the articles id

 ## Create a user
 - Create a new user from the new user link